 All Interests: Colitis, Gallstones, Upper Endoscopy, Esophagus Problems, Gastrointestinal Problems, Colon Cancer, ...
 (Read more)

-Dr. Robert Silva's area of specialization is adult gastroenterology.
-Dr. Silva studied medicine at the University of Montpellier Faculty of Medicine.
+Dr. Robert Silva specializes in adult gastroenterology.
+Dr. Silva attended medical school at the University of Montpellier Faculty of Medicine.
 His areas of expertise include gastrointestinal problems (digestive disorders).
-He is in-network for several insurance carriers, including Health Net ELECT POS, United Healthcare Plans, and United Healthcare Choice.
-In addition to English, he speaks French.
-Dr. Silva is professionally affiliated with Sutter Medical Network, Sutter Davis Hospital, and Sutter Medical Group (SMG).
-He has an open panel.
+He honors Anthem, Blue Cross/Blue Shield, and Medi-Cal, as well as other insurance carriers.
+In addition to English, Dr. Silva speaks French.
+He is affiliated with Sutter Medical Network, Sutter Davis Hospital, and Sutter Medical Group (SMG).
+He is open to new patients.

 Relevant Interests: , gastrointestinal problems (digestive disorders), heartburn, peptic ulcer, colon cancer, Crohn's disease, inflammatory bowel disease, celiac disease, acid reflux (GERD), colitis

 All Interests: Colitis, Upper Endoscopy, Gastrointestinal Problems, Colon Cancer, Crohn's Disease, Pancreas ...
 (Read more)